Classification of Finite Dimensional Irreducible Representations of Generalized Quantum Groups via Weyl Groupoids: Abstract

 \section{Abstract}

-Let $U(\chi)$ be a generalized quantum group such that $\dim U^+(\chi)=\infty$, $|R^+(\chi)|<\infty$, and $R^+(\chi)$ is irreducible, where $U^+(\chi)$ is the positive part of $U(\chi)$, and $R^+(\chi)$ is the Kharchenko's positive root system of $U^+(\chi)$.
-In this paper, we give a list of finite-dimensional irreducible highest weight $U(\chi)$-modules, relying on a {\it{special}} reduced expression of the longest element of the Weyl groupoid of $U(\chi)$.
+Let $U(\bhm)$ be a generalized quantum group such that $\dim U^+(\bhm)=\infty$, $|R^+(\bhm)|<\infty$, and $R^+(\bhm)$ is irreducible, where $U^+(\bhm)$ is the positive part of $U(\bhm)$, and $R^+(\bhm)$ is the Kharchenko's positive root system of $U^+(\bhm)$.
+In this paper, we give a list of finite-dimensional irreducible highest weight $U(\bhm)$-modules, relying on a {\it{special}} reduced expression of the longest element of the Weyl groupoid of $R(\bhm):=R^+(\bhm)\cup -R^+(\bhm)$.

-\section{Introduction}
+\section{{Introduction}}

-In this paper, we give a list of the finite-dimensional irreducible highest weight modules of a generalized quantum group $U(\chi)$ whose positive part $U^+(\chi)$ is infinite-dimensional and has a Kharchenko's PBW-basis with a finite irreducible positive root system.
-We call such $U(\chi)$ {\it{finite-type infinite-dimensional}} generalized quantum group.
+In this paper, we give a list of finite-dimensional irreducible highest weight modules of a generalized quantum group $U(\bhm)$ whose positive part $U^+(\bhm)$ is infinite-dimensional and has a Kharchenko's PBW-basis with a finite irreducible positive root system.
+We call such $U(\bhm)$ a generalized quantum group of {\it{finite-and-infinite-dimensional-type}} (FID-type, for short).

 We begin with recalling some facts of Lie superalgebras.
-The {\it{contragredient Lie superalgebras}} \cite[Subsection~2.5.1]{Kac77} is defined in a way similar to that for Kac-Moody Lie algebras.
-Kac classified the simple Lie superalgebras \cite[Theorem~5]{Kac77}, where the finite-dimensional irreducible contragredient Lie superalgebras played crucial roles; those are
+The class of {\it{contragredient Lie superalgebras}} \cite[Subsection~2.5.1]{Kac77} is defined in a way similar to that for Kac-Moody Lie algebras.
+Kac classified the finite-dimensional simple Lie superalgebras \cite[Theorem~5]{Kac77}, where the finite-dimensional irreducible contragredient Lie superalgebras played crucial roles; those are